wuletawwonte/hello-rails-react/README.md

-# Set up a "Hello world" project as one app with Webpack
+# Set up a Greeting project as one app with Webpack

-> Implement a connection between a Ruby on Rails back-end and React front-end.
+> Implement a connection between a Ruby on Rails back-end and React front-end in the same repository.

 ## Built With